 Douglas County Motor Vehicle accepts payment for services in cash, check and credit card.
-Most fees are uniform statewide and administered by the Department of Revenue through the County Clerks’ Offices.
-The $2.20 Emission Fund fee is not included in non-emission county’s licensing fees.
+Most fees are uniform statewide and administered by the Department of Revenue through the County Clerk.
+The $2.20 Emission Fund fee is not included in non-emission county licensing fees.
 Colorado law governs the fee structure for all vehicle registrations.
 Have questions on electronic payments?
-Visit Motor Vehicle Electronic Payment FAQs for more information or visit the Colorado Department of Revenue Estimate Registration Fee page.
+Visit our Motor Vehicle Electronic Payment FAQ or the Colorado Department of Revenue Registration Fee Estimator.

 Colorado Motor Vehicle owners who are late in renewing or registering their vehicle will be assessed a late fee of $25 per month up to a maximum of $100.

 NOTE: Colorado plates remain with the customer, not the vehicle.
 If a vehicle is sold or traded, license plates should be removed prior to sale and a pro-rated portion of the remaining time on the registration fee may be credited toward your new vehicle purchase or the renewal of another vehicle registered in the same name, provided the registration is not expired at the time the credit is applied for.
 Plates, proof of sale and registration should be brought into the office.

 License fees are based on the empty weight and the type of vehicle being registered.
 Additional fees may include: